wilkelab/cinful/README.md

 cinful_init
 ```

 Once installed, cinful can be called with `cinful` and can be used globally.

 I am working on a test to verify installation.
 As a workaround, you are able to download a test genome that contains microcin, MFP, PCAT, and immunity protein from https://github.com/wilkelab/cinful/blob/main/test/.

-Once you've downloaded this test file, you can run cinful using instructions below.
+Once you've downloaded this test file, you can run cinful on the directory and compare the output to `cinful_out`, stored here .

 ## How to use